-Founded in 1990, The Philadelphia Trumpet also known as The Trumpet is a free-of-charge monthly magazine published by the Philadelphia Church of God, also available online.
-The magazine’s focus is on domestic and international current events, societal commentary, and Bible-based self-help articles, which often source Biblical writing as a prophecy relating to world events.
-The current editor-in-chief is Gerald Flurry who is also the founder of the Philadelphia Church of God.
+Founded in 1990, The Philadelphia Trumpet, also known as The Trumpet, is a free-of-charge monthly magazine published by the Philadelphia Church of God, also available online.
+The magazine focuses on domestic and international current events, societal commentary, and Bible-based self-help articles, which often source Biblical writing as a prophecy relating to world events.
+The current editor-in-chief is Gerald Flurry, the founder of the Philadelphia Church of God.

 Funded by / Ownership

 The Trumpet is owned and published by the Philadelphia Church of God.
 Revenue is derived through tithes from the church and donations solicited on the website.

 Analysis / Bias

 In review, The Trumpet website publishes podcasts as well as original news summaries and commentary.
 Articles and headlines favor a right-leaning perspective and utilize loaded emotional language such as this Coronavirus Crackdowns Contaminate European Democracy.
 This story is properly sourced from credible media outlets such as Reuters.
 The website also features a headlines section that curates news from other sources.
 Some sources are credible, while most are either right-biased or questionable, such as The Federalist, Just The News, Mises, and Red State.